7 Best Mindfulness Books to Live in the Present

 The preliminary chapters take us through how mindfulness can help silence the inner-voice that’s continually sowing criticism and doubt, and the fact that we all have this critic inside that we have to deal with.
 The next chapters take us through the eight-week course: there are specific exercises for each individual week, consisting of 10 - 20 minutes daily sessions using the simple meditations found at the core of Mindfulness-Based Cognitive Therapy.

-The programme is easy to follow, and when adhered to properly can generate great results.
+The program is easy to follow, and when adhered to properly can generate great results.
 For those looking for a straightforward plan for mindfulness, this comes highly recommended.

 Mindfulness is a simple, yet powerful approach to effecting positive change in your day-to-day.
 There are many books and guides out there on the subject, but if you’re looking to introduce this practice into your life, the publications above are the best mindfulness books around, providing a firm foundation to a new consciousness focused on living in the present, and with a fuller existence.